Media access control

 And the same for a video tag, using the same transformations:

-Once a derived image or video has been generated (whether dynamically on first access or eagerly during upload), the signature checking is skipped and the signature itself can be omitted (except for Authenticated assets, which always require either a signature or another authentication token).
+Once a derived image or video has been generated (whether dynamically on first access or eagerly during upload), the signature checking is skipped and the signature itself can be omitted (except for Authenticated assets, which always require either a signature or another access token).

 Private media assets